andrewerb/fc-anagram-api/README.md

 While this wasn't my first project dealing with language or grammar, it was a relatively larger data-scale one, and an interesting one.
 I didn't now what *alphagrams* or *homographs* were prior, for instance.
 Further exploring data respresentations of words, language, translation would be an appealing undertaking.

-# Favorite Sci-Fi movies
+## Favorite Sci-Fi movies

 I couldn't see not answering this question, though it didn't exactly come up organically in my code comments anywhere (which are longer than what I often write as-is).

-I often muse that my favorite sci-fi movie is the late 90s romcomc, (*Kate and Leopold*)[https://www.imdb.com/title/tt0035423/].
-This is typically just to invite someone to squabble with me over whether it is or is not sci-fi, to which I argue that it's a time-travel-centric story.
-And not a bad one at that.
+I often muse that my favorite sci-fi movie is the 2001 romcom, [Kate and Leopold](https://www.imdb.com/title/tt0035423/).
+This is typically just to invite someone to squabble with me over whether it is or is not sci-fi, to which I argue that it's a time-travel-centric story, and not a terrible one at that.

 In truth, picking an actual favorite sci-fi movie is quite tricky.
 So, I made a list:

 - The Iron Giant
 - Wall-E
 - Cowboy Bebop (The Movie, if it has to be a movie)
-- Blade Runner 2049
+- Blade Runner 2049 (but obviously the original is a classic, of which I prefer The Final Cut)
 - District 9
 - Serenity/Firefly
 - Children of Men
-- The Matrix (which had *no sequels whatsoever*)
+- The Matrix (which had **no sequels whatsoever**)
 - Star Wars (but not most of that post-80s nonsense)
 - Back to the Future (Part 2 and Part 3 are pretty good as long as you watch them in one sitting)
 - Terminator 2 (which is a really wonderful example of color as a cinematic storytelling tool)
-- Black Mirror (basically a movie)
+- Black Mirror (basically a movie anthology), not as much Bandersnatch though.

 ...And I am available to talk excessively at length about any/all of them.